 Investment properties comprise the most significant balance in the statement of financial position.
 The investment properties are shown at fair value through profit and loss.
 The investment properties are shown at fair values according to a valuation prepared by the directors.
-The valuation requires significant management judgment and estimation.
+The valuation requires significant management judgement and estimation.
 The investment properties are also valued by independent valuators periodically.
 The factors that influence the fair values of the properties are, amongst others, the location and the income generated from leases.

 Our audit procedures included examination of the methodology used by management and recalculation of values where applicable.
-All of the investment properties are fully let to third parties with the exception of the Buckmore property which is currently being developed.
+All of the investment properties are fully let to third parties with the exception of the Buckmore property where the development has been completed during the current year and has been let to Kiklo Spaces from 1 January 2022.